sriem/nextjs-collector/README.md

 If you encounter any problems or have any suggestions specific to Next.js projects, please open an issue on our [GitHub repository](https://github.com/Riemann-AI/nextjs-codebase-context-collector/issues).

 ## Privacy Notice
 This extension does not collect or transmit any data from your project.
 All processing is done locally on your machine.
+The generated context file remains on your local system and is not sent anywhere.

 ## Feedback
 We value your feedback!
 If you find this extension useful, please consider leaving a review on the VS Code Marketplace.
 If you have ideas for improvements or new features, feel free to open an issue on our GitHub repository.